Is Calabria safe? What all new visitors need to know

 Finally, there’s a big problem of people using or dealing with drugs, concerns about property crimes and vandalism or theft.

-Is Calabria Safe for tourists?
+Is Calabria safe for tourists?

 Calabria is a safe destination for tourists.
 As previously explained, tourists are not affected by local mafia crimes.